One Wiza: Symphonic Theatrical Shows – Orquesta Camerata Filarmónica of Puerto Rico, National Symphony Orchestra of Guatemala, Opera Queen and No Guns More Roses

 In 2016, Wiza was called to be the lead singer for Opera Queen, a Symphony Chamber Orchestra tribute with more than 40 musicians on stage.
-The spectacle was performed in several venues, including the National Theater of Guatemala, the Centro Cultural Miguel Angel Asturias, main chamber "Efraín Recinos": the country's most distinguished venue.
+The spectacle was performed in several venues, including the National Theater of Guatemala, the Centro Cultural Miguel Ángel Asturias, main chamber "Efraín Recinos": the country's most distinguished venue.
 Wiza and the Opera Queen Company traveled to perform at the El Salvador National Theater, the "Teatro Presidente", later in 2016.

 Regarding the Opera Queen Show, El Diario de Hoy, newspaper of El Salvador, called One Wiza's vocal register "Idoneous for the show", and also reported that "The singer (One Wiza) has a very large vocal registry, one that allows him to reach the notes to make a true homage to Queen".In 2017 International NGO World Vision held a symphonic concert and a campaign with NiuMark Music, to raise awareness on violence against children in Guatemala.
 The concert was entitled "No Guns, More Roses", and was a symphonic tribute concert with more than 40 musicians on stage, playing original symphonic renditions of the North American Hard Rock band Guns N' Roses.
-It was played in conjunction with the "Sonidos de Esperanza" children symphonic orchestra from San Juan Sacátepequez, which is a part of the World Vision Foundation; and was held at the National Theater of Guatemala, the Centro Cultural Miguel Angel Asturias, main chamber "Efraín Recinos": the most prominent of this country.
+It was played in conjunction with the "Sonidos de Esperanza" children symphonic orchestra from San Juan Sacátepequez, which is a part of the World Vision Foundation; and was held at the National Theater of Guatemala, the Centro Cultural Miguel Ángel Asturias, main chamber "Efraín Recinos": the most prominent of this country.

 One Wiza was the lead and only singer for the show.
 During the performance, Guatemalan child pianist and sensation Yahaira Tubac, who was 7 years old at the time; performed the song "November Rain", arguably one of the most famous from the band.
-The show received major coverage from the media and was regarded as highly successful, so much that it even spawned an entire dedicated half-hour TV documentary especial on the TV show "A Fondo Sin Reservas" hosted by Haroldo Sánchez on Guatevision.
+The show received major coverage from the media and was regarded as highly successful, so much that it even spawned an entire dedicated half-hour TV documentary especial on the TV show "A Fondo Sin Reservas" hosted by Haroldo Sánchez on Guatevisión.
 During the show, One Wiza is interviewed as the lead singer for the show, and can be seen throughout the entire documentary.

-Regarding One Wiza's performance in "No Guns, More Roses", Eslly Melgarejo wrote for Guatevision News:"One Wiza (One) was responsible to bring life to the concert 'No Guns More Roses' with his voice, he was also acclaimed and applauded by the spectators present."In 2019 Wiza received a formal letter of invitation from the National Symphony Orchestra of Guatemala, to perform as a soloist for the 6th concert of their extracurricular season: a symphonic tribute to the British Rock band Queen.
-Wiza was flown in from Australia to begin rehearsals in September 2019 in preparation for the concert, which was held on October the 10th 2019 at the National Theatre of Guatemala, Centro Cultural Miguel Angel Asturias.
+Regarding One Wiza's performance in "No Guns, More Roses", Eslly Melgarejo wrote for Guatevisión News:"One Wiza (One) was responsible to bring life to the concert 'No Guns More Roses' with his voice, he was also acclaimed and applauded by the spectators present."In 2019 Wiza received a formal letter of invitation from the National Symphony Orchestra of Guatemala, to perform as a soloist for the 6th concert of their extracurricular season: a symphonic tribute to the British Rock band Queen.
+Wiza was flown in from Australia to begin rehearsals in September 2019 in preparation for the concert, which was held on October the 10th 2019 at the National Theatre of Guatemala, Centro Cultural Miguel Ángel Asturias.
 In March 2022, Wiza was invited to perform the Symphonic Queen show at the Luis A. Ferré Performing Arts Center in Santurce, Puerto Rico, alongside the Orquesta Camerata Filarmónica.